Create and issue an invoice

 Draft your invoice

-When you and your customer are happy with an invoice (manually-collected transaction), you can issue it by marking the transaction as billed.
+When you and the customer are happy with an invoice (manually-collected transaction), you can issue it by marking the transaction as billed.
 At this point, it's issued an invoice number and becomes a financial record.
-Paddle automatically sends a copy to your customer and creates a subscription for them.
+Paddle automatically sends a copy to the customer and creates a subscription for them.
 In Paddle, it has the status of

-When a customer pays an invoice (manually-collected transaction), Paddle automatically handles reconciliation and marks the invoice as paid.
+When the customer pays an invoice (manually-collected transaction), Paddle automatically handles reconciliation and marks the invoice as paid.
 In Paddle, its status is

 This guide focuses on creating manually-collected transactions.
 You can also create automatically-collected transactions, then pass them to Paddle.js to open a checkout for the items on them.